tmurphree/validation-suite/README.md

 ```
 checkIsBigInt(x, [variableName])
 ```
-* input is not null or undefined
+* input is not null or undefined.

 ## checkIsNumber
 Fails for NaN.